-December 31, 2022 December 31, 2022 December 31, 2021
+December 31, 2023 December 31, 2022

-Lease obligations 9 12
+Lease obligations 9 9

 Less: current portion (2) (2)

-Long-term lease obligations 7 10
+Long-term lease obligations 7 7

-Impairment reversal testing
+Impairment testing

-At December 31, 2022 and 2021, the Company determined there were indicators of impairment reversal, primarily due to sustained increased commodity prices.
-As a result, the Company prepared impairment testing and recoveries were recorded in all CGUs.
+At December 31, 2023, the Company determined there were indicators of impairment and reversal, primarily due to decreased commodity prices and changing circumstances.
+As a result, the Company prepared impairment testing and impairments were recorded in all CGUs except the Oil Sands CGU that recorded a recovery.
+At December 31, 2022 the Company determined there were indicators of impairment reversal, primarily due to sustained increased commodity prices.
+As a result, the Company prepared impairment reversal testing and reversals were recorded in all CGUs.

-In accordance with IFRS, a recoverable value was determined using the higher of fair value or value in use based on discounted pre-tax cash flows ranging from 12% to 17% (2021 - 12% to 17%) of proved and probable reserves evaluated by independent engineers using the independent engineers forecast prices (note 4) and costs.
-Undeveloped land was externally evaluated and included in the impairment test.
+In accordance with IFRS Accounting Standards, a recoverable value was determined using the higher of fair value or value in use based on discounted pre-tax cash flows ranging from 12% to 17% (2022 - 12% to 17%) of proved and probable reserves evaluated by independent engineers using the independent engineers forecast prices (note 4) and costs.
+Undeveloped land was externally evaluated and included in the impairmenttest.

-The recoverable amount using fair value for the Pembina CGU was \$218 million (2021 - \$185 million).
-This resulted in recording an impairment reversal of \$46 million (2021 - \$64 million impairment).
-Fair value was developed using a level 3 measurement in the fair value hierarchy applying the assumptions described above and a pre-tax discount rate of 17% (2021 - 17%).
+The recoverable amount using fair value for the Pembina CGU was \$163 million (2022 - \$218 million).
+This resulted in recording an impairment of \$68 million (2022 - \$46 million reversal).
+Fair value was developed using a level 3 measurement in the fair value hierarchy applying the assumptions described above and a pre-tax discount rate of 17% (2022 - 17%).

-The recoverable amount using fair value for the Peace River Arch CGU was \$863 million (2021 - \$651 million).
-This resulted in recording an impairment reversal of \$60 million (2021 - \$173 million impairment).
-Fair value was developed using a level 3 measurement in the fair value hierarchy applying the assumptions described above and a pre-tax discount rate of 17% (2021 - 17%).
+The recoverable amount using fair value for the Peace River Arch CGU was \$661 million (2022 - \$863 million).
+This resulted in recording an impairment of \$30 million (2022 - \$60 million reversal).
+Fair value was developed using a level 3 measurement in the fair value hierarchy applying the assumptions described above and a pre-tax discount rate of 17% (2022 - 17%).